dnlzrgz/hugo-terrassa-theme/README.md

 ## Font Awesome

 Terrassa uses the [Font Awesome](https://fontawesome.com/) icons through a CDN.
-Something that for the moment affects the performance of the page and that I'll try to fix soon.
+Something that for the moment affects the performance.

-## Docker

-The Dockerfile is used for testing.

-## Make

-Shame on me.
-I hope to learn more about makefiles soon and improve as soon as possible.